inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 the switches ``switchBB[]``, ``switchB``, ``switchC`` and ``switchD``, because the majority of the packets follow this route.

 The number of collisions conspicuously increased.
-This phenomena occurs, because although the number of hosts on the LANs is the same as it was with the ``LargeNet_notOverloaded`` configuration, the data rate of the hosts is much higher.
+This phenomenon occurs because although the number of hosts on the LANs is the same as it was with the ``LargeNet_notOverloaded`` configuration, the data rate of the hosts is much higher.